isomerpages/govtech-corp/media/technews/_posts/2024-08-01-post-GovTechies Shine At Public Sector Transformation Awards 2024.md

 <h3>One Public Service Award: Project Cumulus</h3>
 <p><em>In collaboration with AGD, PSD, and VITAL</em>
 </p>
-<p>Project Columbus was the first government public cloud project designed
+<p>Project Cumulus was the first government public cloud project designed
 to harmonise Finance, HR, and Payroll processes and practices across 41 Statutory Boards.
 This initiative facilitated the rapid adoption of best practices and innovative services, yielding Whole-of-Government resource